 Visible warts can usually be removed with a laser or by freezing (cryotherapy) or surgery, but sometimes drugs are applied to the warts.

-HPV is the most common sexually transmitted disease (STD).
-HPV is so common that nearly all sexually active men and women get the virus at some point in their life.
+HPV is the most common sexually transmitted infection (STI).
+HPV is so common that about 80% of all sexually active men and women who have not been vaccinated get the virus at some point in their life.
 In the United States, about 14 million people become newly infected with HPV each year.
 Before the HPV vaccine became available, each year roughly 340,000 to 360,000 patients sought care for genital warts caused by HPV.
 As more and more people are being vaccinated against HPV, the percentage of people with evidence of HPV infection has been decreasing.

 Most infections go away within 1 to 2 years, but some persist.
 Persistent infection caused by some types of HPV can increase the risk of certain types of cancer.

 There are over 100 known types of HPV.
-Some types cause common skin warts.
+Some types cause common skin warts Warts Warts (verrucae) are small skin growths caused by human papillomavirus infection.
+Warts are caused by human papillomaviruses.
+Raised or flat growths appear on any part of the skin.
+Most warts... read more .
 Other types cause different types of genital infections:

 External (easily seen) genital warts: These warts are caused by certain types of HPV, especially types 6 and 11.
 Types 6 and 11 are unlikely to cause cancer.
 These types are transmitted sexually and infect the genital and rectal areas.

 Internal (less visible) genital warts: Other HPV types, especially types 16 and 18, infect the genital area but do not cause easily visible warts.
 They cause tiny flat warts on the cervix or in the anus, which may be visible only with a magnifying instrument called a colposcope.
 Warts may also develop in the vagina, vulva, urethra, penis, anus, or throat.
-These less visible warts usually cause no symptoms, but the HPV types that cause them increase the risk of developing cervical cancer and vaginal, vulvar, penile, anal, and throat cancer.
+These less visible warts usually cause no symptoms, but the HPV types that cause them increase the risk of developing cervical cancer Cervical Cancer Cervical cancer develops in the cervix (the lower part of the uterus).
+Most cervical cancers are caused by human papillomavirus (HPV) infection.
+Cervical cancer usually results from infection... read more and vaginal, vulvar, penile, anal, bladder, and certain head, neck, and throat cancers.
 Therefore, these warts should be treated.
 Being infected with the human immunodeficiency virus (HIV) increases the risk of developing HPV-related cancer.

 The types of HPV that affect the genital and rectal areas are usually spread during vaginal or anal intercourse but may also be spread through other types of contact.